mongodb/mongodbatlas-cloudformation-resources/CONTRIBUTING.md

 1. Please check that you satisfy all the [requirements](#Requirements) before proceeding.
 2. Clone this repo.
-3. A helper script `[cfn-resources/cfn-submit-helper.sh](cfn-submit-helper.sh)` will build and submit each resource for you.
+3. Use the helper script to `[cfn-resources/cfn-submit-helper.sh](cfn-submit-helper.sh)` will build and submit each resource for you.
 You can also run the `cfn submit` tool yourself.
 Note- this step will soon not be required when AWS launch a public registry.

 The following command builds and registers all the types used in the quickstart: